wscstrive/Reading-List/Networks/MVSNet.md

 - Task
 > Infer the depth map for the reference image by one reference image align with several source images
 - :sparkles: Motivation
 > Traditional MVS rely on hand-crafted similarity metric and engineered regularization result in can't handle challenge scenes.
-Rencent MVS that using CNN to improve quanlity, but theses methods fails to fully use multi-view information and restricts by huge memory consumption of 3D volume.
+Rencent MVS that using CNN to improve quanlity, but these methods fails to fully use multi-view information and restricts by huge memory consumption of 3D voxel.
 - Key insight
 > Encode camera geometries through differentiable homography warping to build 3D cost volume
 > Enable end-to-end training